What is uninsured & underinsured motorist coverage?

 If you’re in an accident with one of these drivers, they may not have the money to pay for the damages they’ve caused.
 Adding uninsured motor vehicle coverage to your policy may help provide protection for you in scenarios like these, and State Farm may provide coverage for your medical expenses, pain and suffering, and lost wages.

 Whether uninsured/underinsured motor vehicle coverage is necessary and what limits you need depends on a range of factors.
-Your state may require you to have uninsured motor vehicle coverage.
+Your state may require you to have uninsured and underinsured motor vehicle coverage.
 Uninsured and underinsured motor vehicle coverage can help protect you.

-In some states Uninsured Motorist Property Damage coverage may be available to cover the damage to your vehicle when struck by a hit-and-run driver or a driver who does not have liability coverage.
+In some states uninsured motorist property damage coverage may be available to cover the damage to your vehicle when struck by a hit-and-run driver or a driver who does not have liability coverage.

-Underinsured means the driver of the vehicle responsible for the accident has liability coverage but not enough to cover all of your medical expenses if you are injured in the accident.
+Underinsured means the driver of the vehicle responsible for the accident does not have enough liability coverage.

 In many states, uninsured motorist coverage will only pay for bodily injury and will not pay for damage to your car.
 There are some states in which you can only purchase uninsured coverage for property damage if you do not carry collision coverage.
 And, finally, there are some states in which you can purchase uninsured coverage for property damage in addition to collision.
+Some states do not offer uninsured coverage for property damage at all.

 Uninsured property damage coverage may cover: